 The problem is that this ‘not caring’ is not your natural state.
 Your brain recognises that your motivation levels are low, so it increases dopamine to get you moving again.
 You then go to sleep, the alcohol wears off, but the excess dopamine remains.

-Serotonin and Endorphins on the other hand are chemicals that makes us feel good.
-Alcohol consumption has been linked to an increase in these and so there is an assumption is that one of the chemical effects of alcohol to increase the levels of these feel good chemicals which creates a feeling of euphoria.
-But in fact there’s absolutely no direct evidence that it is the direct chemical effect of the alcohol that is responsible for the increased levels.
+Serotonin and Endorphins on the other hand are chemicals that make us feel good.
+Alcohol consumption has been linked to an increase in these and so there is an assumption that one of the chemical effects of alcohol is to increase the levels of these feel-good chemicals which creates a feeling of euphoria.
+But in fact, there’s absolutely no direct evidence that it is the direct chemical effect of the alcohol that is responsible for the increased levels.

-There is much that we as humans do not know about these two chemicals and how they affect us, but what is becoming increasingly clear is that they are survival chemicals, and by this I mean that they contribute towards the survival of the individual, the family unit, and the species.
+There is much that we as humans do not know about these two chemicals and how they affect us, but what is becoming increasingly clear is that they are survival chemicals, and by this, I mean that they contribute to the survival of the individual, the family unit, and the species.
 When you do something that is good for you personally or good for the species, you’re rewarded with a boost of these and this in turn makes you feel good.
-So eat something, do some exercise, have sex, interact socially with others, and you get this feel good boost.
+So eat something, do some exercise, have sex, interact socially with others, and you get this feel-good boost.

-Of course the human brain is far more complicated than this.
+Of course, the human brain is far more complicated than this.
 Did you know that decreasing stress can raise the levels of Serotonin and Endorphins?
 Stress will actually decrease the levels, and removing stress can increase it.
 Remember that alcohol withdrawal and tiredness (both byproducts of drinking) are a form of physical stress.
 Alcohol will remove both of these forms of stress by relieving the withdrawal and anaesthetising the tiredness.
-You body will interpret this as ‘beneficial’.
-In essence is can be tricked by the effect of the drug.
+Your body will interpret this as ‘beneficial’.
+In essence, it can be tricked by the effect of the drug.